a08381/StepsTakenRNGPredictionOnScreen/README.md

 # StepsTakenRNGPredictionOnScreen
-Show Steps Taken, and RNG predictions for the next day on screen
+Show Steps Taken, and RNG predictions for the next day on screen in Stardew Valley